Kevin Fegan

-Kevin Fegan (born 1957 in Shirebrook, Derbyshire UK) is a playwright and poet.

-Fegan received a commission for a play centred around former MP Dennis Skinner, entitled The Palace of Varieties – life and times of Dennis Skinner, performed at Derby Theatre in early 2022.

-Fegan has written to commission around 50 original plays for a wide variety of theatre.

-Commissions for previous productions included The Ruck (play about girls' rugby league) at Lawrence Batley Theatre then national tour, Down The Line (site-specific play for Barrow Hill Railway Roundhouse featuring The Flying Scotsman and Stephenson's Rocket) and Bess - the Commoner Queen (about Bess of Hardwick) opening at The Guildhall Theatre Derby then also commencing on a national tour.
+Kevin Fegan (born 1957 in Shirebrook, Derbyshire, UK) is a British-Irish playwright and poet, known for his work in theatre, radio, and poetry.
+Over his career, he has written more than 50 original plays, published 10 collections of poetry, and edited several anthologies.
+Many of his works have been commissioned by major theatres across the United Kingdom.
+Fegan is recognised for his innovative site-specific productions, adaptations of real-life stories, and contributions to live literature and radio drama.

+His writing style often blends prose and verse.
+His work explores a wide range of subjects, frequently focusing on the voices of disadvantaged communities, identity, artistic expression among non-professional artists, and the industrial regions of Britain.

+His stage productions range from traditional one-person shows to large-scale multi-media performances.
+Notable works include The Palace of Varieties: The Life and Times of Dennis Skinner, Bess: The Commoner Queen, Obama: The Mamba, Fireflies, Slave: A Question of Freedom, White Trash, 52 Degrees South, Private Times, Excess XS, Strange Attractors, and Rule 43.

 Theatre

+Recent commissions include The Palace of Varieties – life and times of Dennis Skinner, performed at Derby Theatre in early 2022., The Ruck (play about girls' rugby league) at Lawrence Batley Theatre then national tour, Down The Line (site-specific play for Barrow Hill Railway Roundhouse featuring The Flying Scotsman and Stephenson's Rocket) and Bess - the Commoner Queen (about Bess of Hardwick) opening at The Guildhall Theatre Derby then also commencing on a national tour.

 Obama the Mamba, about Barack Obama's Kenyan brother, George Hussein Obama (loosely adapted from George's autobiography with Damien Lewis), was a co-production for Curve Theatre Leicester and The Lowry Salford and was Nominated Best New Play Manchester Theatre Awards 2012.

 Fegan's other recent plays for The Lowry Salford include Slave (from the book by Mende Nazer & Damien Lewis) produced by Feelgood Theatre at The Lowry in 2010, followed by a national tour in 2011 (Winner Pete Postlethwaite Best New Play Manchester Theatre Awards 2010 and Winner Best Play or Film Human Trafficking Foundation 2011);

-Fireflies: a love story waiting to happen commissioned & produced by The Lowry (nominated Best New Play Manchester Evening News Theatre Awards 2010); a studio play, The Forest (2008); adaptations of Love on the Dole (nominated Best Special Entertainment M.E.N.
+Fireflies: a love story waiting to happen commissioned & produced by The Lowry (nominated Best New Play Manchester Evening News Theatre Awards 2010); a 2008 studio play, The Forest; adaptations of Love on the Dole (nominated Best Special Entertainment M.E.N.
 Theatre Awards 2004) and Oh Wot A Lovely War (2006), both commissioned & produced by The Lowry.